Handling Object Relationships in Heroku Connect

 VALUES ('My new account', 'A very important account', gen_random_uuid());

-The account row inserted by the statement above will include an
+The account row inserted by the statement includes an

 sfid column, and is a database-specific column, not part of Salesforce.
 Let’s say the autogenerated value of the